ThymeLy/100DaysofML/README.md

 **Day 8 (17 July 2020)** - Learned about transforming numeric data by normalization or bucketing; JSON data, JSON schema, syntactically and semantically valid JSON

 **Day 9 (20 July 2020)** - Have been learning a bit previous two days, but didn't commit full one hour to it.
 Today's on database : relational algebra - natural join, theta join, union, difference, intersection operator.
 Google ML course data prep - Intro to modeling.
 Honestly don't even know the optimizer choice before, guess I need to have more background reading.

+**Day 10 (21 July 2020)** - browsing around on scikit learn, seemed to be stuck on last part of Intro to modelling section, not sure can I even counted it as learning, cause I'm doing nothing.

+**Day 11 (22 July 2020)** - finally read up on the [review article](https://www.nature.com/articles/s41576-019-0122-6#ref-CR161) of using deep learning in bioinformatics.
+Glad that I manage to understand some of those terms (saw it before in Google ML Crash Course).
+Machine learning is literally anywhere now, regardless of what field you are in.
+As long as you generate data, machine learning can have its foot in it.

+**Day 12 (24 July 2020)** - Skipping so many days, honestly don't know what am I doing.
+Today just do a quick read up on [Intro to Machine Learning in Bioinformatics](https://bioinformatics-training.github.io/intro-machine-learning-2019/index.html).
+There are still a lot that I don't understand, especially on the R-code and package used to run the analysis.
+Continuing on Stanford database course - relational algebra done, moving back to SQL